ESLA - Being fitted to the Column

 One final check that everything looks right.
 I'm amazed that I never seem to get seen from the reflection in the mirrors.
 That's assuming that I have a reflection of course!

 Meanwhile, at the 'other' end of the boom, the front of the van lifted off the ground due to the leverage - hence, the reason that the hydraulic jacks have to be lowered before the bucket can be raised.

-I tried to get the mirrors to reflect the camera flash, and I did - just one mind!
+I tried to stand in such a way that the mirrors would reflect the camera flash, and I managed this with a grand total of one mirror reflecting!

 And...it's finished!
 Jeremy had one last glance, and then brought the bucket down.